PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 For the mode type, the third byte is the Ventilation Mode byte.
 There are a wide variety of ventilation modes and names are not entirely standardized.
 This document is the beginning of a particular standardization of the most common and easy to implement modes.
 The following modes are defined as part of the standard:

 1. “C” - CPAP mode.
 The drive applies the pressure defined in the maximum/plateau pressure byte (byte 3) continuously.
 (Note: This mode can be used for testing compliance in certain useful but artificial (non-clinical) situations.)
 1. “B” - BiPAP mode.
 The drive applies the maximum/plateau pressure for the inhalation phase, and at the PEEP pressure for exhalation.
-(Note: a more advanced mode will allow spontaneous breathing and volume control.
+(Note: a more advanced mode will allow spontaneous breathing and volume control).
 1. “V” -- Pressure Regulated Volume controlled ventilation.
 Within pressure limits, the machine provides the specified tidal volume with each breath.
 1. “S” -- Spontaneous Breathing Mode.
 The drive pauses after the exhalation period waiting to receive an initiation command, but in all cases will begin a breath within the specified number of seconds.
 If the maximum number of seconds is 255, a mandatory breath is not required only patient-triggered breaths are required.
 1. “P” -- Pressure Support Mode: patient initiates breaths, but pressure is automatically maintained at the set pressure level.